Ellimaaac/Automatic-webp-to-png-Converter/README.md

-# .all to .png script
+# all to .png script

+.webp
+.jpeg
+.dmp
+.dib

+become .png